 Habitat: White Vervain grows in full sun in moist thickets, wood edges and disturbed areas.

 Names: Mrs. Grieve (Ref. #7) states that the name vervain is also derived from the Celtic ferfaen, that is from fer (to drive away) and from faen (a stone).
 In early times the plant was used for afflictions of the bladder, such as kidney stones.
 Verbena was the Roman name for altar plants in general and in particular V. officinalis.
-The species name, urticifolia, means have nettle-like leaves.
+The species name, urticifolia, means have nettle-like leaves, referring to their resemblance to those of the Nettle genus - example Urtica dioica.
 The author name for the plant classification - 'L.' refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.

 Comparisons: White Vervain slightly resembles the Blue Vervain, V. hastata.
 There however, the flowers are always blue, the inflorescence is upright and not loosely spreading and the leaves have an outward facing basal lobe.